20 Picture Books to Celebrate Fall Holidays and Traditions

 We love this book because Gustavo never has to change anything about himself to make (or keep!) friends.
 They love his quiet loyalty, and the way he shows up for them every day.

-Don’t miss Flavia Z. Drago’s newest release, Leila the Perfect Witch.
+Don’t miss the other books in this series!
+Leila the Perfect Witch and Vlad the Fabulous Vampire are both bighearted stories about lovable characters.
 Leila wants to win a baking competition in her community so she bands together with her sisters and family.
 This sweet book is about the importance of family, tradition and accepting that imperfect things can still bring you a lot of joy and happiness.

 Amara and the Bats